Efficient-Scalable-Machine-Learning/DeepRewire/README.md

 - `min_weight` (float): Minimum value for inactive parameters.

 ## Contributing
 Contributions are welcome!
-Please open an issue or submit a pull request for any improvements.
+Please open an issue or submit a pull request for any improvements and fix my mistakes :D.

 ## License
 This project is licensed under the MIT License.